Protecting community rights over traditional knowledge

 They can also limit the rights of farmers to use, sell or exchange a bio-resource, which can be a serious problem if your livelihood depends on it.

-This action-research project, which ran from 2004-09, developed tools to allow communities to maintain control over their knowledge and related bio-resources, helping them to take advantage of market opportunities and preventing them from being exploited and misappropriated.
+This action-research project, ‘Protecting community rights over traditional knowledge: implications of customary laws and practices’ ran from 2004-2009.
+It worked with Indigenous Peoples and local communities to develop tools to protect their collective rights over traditional knowledge and related bio-resources, take advantage of market opportunities, and prevent them from being unfairly exploited and misappropriated.

 What IIED did

-This project explored the customary laws and practices of indigenous and local communities to identify appropriate mechanisms to protect their resource rights and knowledge systems.
+This project saw IIED and partners explore the customary laws and practices of indigenous and local communities to identify appropriate mechanisms to protect their resource rights and knowledge systems.

 It involved participatory research at community level to strengthen local capacity and develop local tools for protecting traditional knowledge – including biocultural registers, biocultural community protocols and biocultural products.